| Crates.io | syrillian |

 cargo clippy

-Any help, getting this project [better, stable, improved, ..] is very welcome, and I'll make sure to show or explain anything that's not clear.
-Even feedback or rants on the user-facing API are more than welcome, as I wish to provide patterns that make is as simple as possible to use.
+Any help, getting this project [better, stable, improved, ..] is very welcome, and we'll try to show or explain anything that's not clear.
+Even feedback or rants on the user-facing API are more than welcome.
+We wish to provide patterns that make the engine as simple to use as possible.

 Syrillian Engine is distributed under the MIT License.
 See LICENSE for details.